Sunday, December 29, 2024

 St. John 3:1-15

 It comes around every year.
 That one day of the year that you, together with those in the midst of this congregation who have been catechized and sing the praises of God together week in and week out, that you confess the Athanasian Creed.
-Obviously It is the longest one of the three ecumenical creeds, the others being the Apostles Creed and the Nicene Creed.
+Obviously it is the longest one of the three ecumenical creeds, the others being the Apostles Creed and the Nicene Creed.

 These creeds are God’s gift to you.
 They place upon your lips the very same things Adam and Eve knew and believed and were taught, and taught their children, though some did not believe as it is to this day.
 In fact they embody in the most succinct form what this day in the Church Year is all about: The Holy Trinity.
 This is the feast of the Holy Trinity.